 This is John Kearns’ home page.
-You can click the items above to view my CV, the courses I am teaching in spring 2016, information about some of my papers, and links to some of my papers.
+You can click the items to the left to view my CV, information about some of my papers, and links to some of my papers.
 Some day I will post information about “Other Activities.”

 My research interests include logic, philosophy of logic, philosophy of language, and philosophy of mind.
 All of these areas are approached from a speech act, or language act, perspective.
 I am convinced that in order to understand what is special, or distinctive, about people, as opposed to other animals, say, we need to understand language, and what people do with language.
 One rather large-scale thing they do, or try to, is make sense of the world, by doing science and philosophy, by producing and appreciating literary and artistic creations, by their religious beliefs and practices, and many other things as well.
 Almost every sense-making activity depends on, and is constrained by language and the resources it provides.

 At present I am trying to finish a book I have been working on for far too long.
 My experience with this project is a little discouraging.
 Once I think I am making good progress, I either realize that I have left out something important that the project requires, or that I have got something wrong that I once thought I had settled.
 And then I go back and work on fixing what I had previously thought was ok.
 The tentative title of the book is Truth and Commitment, essays in illocutionary logic.